KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 Today Stacks are tightly integrated into the SC ecosystem.
 Stacks, like Canvas wrappers, take part in the [SC Display cycle](sc-animation-systems.html) and use the same functionality to add [SC event listeners](sc-events-signals.html) to their DOM elements.
 And a Stack's direct child elements get wrapped into SC artefact objects (called Element) and tracked in the SC library just like graphical entity objects.

 ### HTML elements that can become Stack or Element artefacts
 Messing with the web page DOM can become, well, messy.
 SC makes a best effort towards minimising this messiness - in part - by limiting the types of HTML elements which can be wrapped in SC artefact objects.
-These limitations get defined in the [helper/shared-vars.js](../source/helper/shared-vars.html) file.
 + **HTML elements that can be wrapped as Stack artefacts:** `<article>`, `<aside>`, `<div>`, `<footer>`, `<header>`, `<main>`, `<nav>`, `<section>`.
 + **HTML elements that can be wrapped as Element artefacts:** `<a>`, `<address>`, `<article>`, `<aside>`, `<audio>`, `<blockquote>`, `<button>`, `<details>`, `<div>`, `<dl>`, `<embed>`, `<fencedframe>`, `<figure>`, `<footer>`, `<form>`, `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, `<h6>`, `<header>`, `<hgroup>`, `<iframe>`, `<img>`, `<input>`, `<main>`, `<math>`, `<menu>`, `<meter>`, `<nav>`, `<object>`, `<ol>`, `<output>`, `<p>`, `<picture>`, `<pre>`, `<progress>`, `<search>`, `<section>`, `<select>`, `<svg>`, `<table>`, `<textarea>`, `<ul>`, `<video>`.

-`<canvas>` elements can also be part of an Stack, with the same positioning functionality as afforded to Element objects.
+`<canvas>` elements can also be part of a Stack, with the same positioning functionality as afforded to Element objects.
 They cannot be their own Stack.

 SC stacks can also (in theory) include other Stacks - nested stacks - though repo-devs don't currently test such functionality.